How to Find Last Minute Accommodation After ClearingSee All Uni Advice Articles

 Have reasonable expectations

-These expectations are vital as most students realise that they have to make compromises with their accommodation and you might have to be more flexible when looking last minute.
+These expectations are vital as most students realise that they have to make compromises with their accommodation and you might have to be more flexible when booking last minute.
 Understanding what reasonable and unreasonable expectations are key.
 Having a smoke alarm and a functioning shower is important, but wanting a cleaner, or living on the university’s doorstep isn’t so much.
-Never hand any money over to a landlord or fellow student before looking at a property, unless it is the university’s official student halls of residence, and guarantee that at least yourself have read every single word of a contract before signing, and if you can get someone else to read it too.
+Never hand over any money over to a landlord or fellow student before looking at a property, unless it is the university’s official student halls of residence, and guarantee that at least yourself have read every single word of a contract before signing, and if you can get someone else to read it too.

 Can I get help from my new university?